K7MDL2/IC-705-BLE-Serial-Example/README.md

 # IC-705-BLE, BT Classic, and USB Host Serial Examples

-Disclainmer: this is a work in progress!
+Disclaimer: this is a work in progress!

 Demonstrates how to connect to the Icom IC-705 using 1 of 3 methods.
 Most BT connections to the IC-705 to date (Aug 2024) have been made using BT classic SPP.
 With the newer MStack Core3, which uses an ESP32-S3, it does not support BT classic SPP, only has WiFi and BT5 compatible BLE.